emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 **b) Enter the administrative console**:

-- this is for convenience to not have to type "`sudo`" in front of every command
+- this is for convenience to not have to type `"sudo"` in front of every command

 ```bash
 sudo -i